New Jersey Film Festivals

 The Newark Black Film Festival (NBFF)is one of the nation's defining voices on behalf of independent film.
 The festival is a showcase for films that focus on the experiences and concerns of contemporary African Americans, as well as an outlet for films about the African-American experience from earlier eras.
-The six-week festival is free to the public and provides emerging filmmakers, writers, directors and producers with a high profile outlet for their work.
+Each film selection encompasses a wide range of cinematic forms and formulas, from documentary to the avant-garde.

 Atlantic Highlands, NJ

-Monmouth Film Festival
+Indie Street Film Festival

 Red Bank, NJ 07701